 2400 Westlake Avenue N Suite 1, Seattle, WA 98109

 “When you’re at that age the first things you want are a car and a boat.
 We primarily water-skied and we did a little bit of over night camping, which was a lot of fun.
-That’s what ultimately led me into the brokerage business – the great memories that come from boating with the family.”
+That’s what ultimately led me into the brokerage business – the great memories from boating with family.”

 Before becoming a broker Randy had a long career in the consumer electronics industry.
 This career eventually brought him to the Seattle area.
 Randy loved Seattle because it was (and still is) a city that embraces and is embraced by boaters.
 After decades in the corporate world Randy was ready for a change.

 Randy started his brokerage career in Seattle in 1999.
 He jumped right in, working with a company that builds large boats (65’-92’) and visiting their factory in Taiwan many times.
-Randy found that he enjoyed the boat business.

 In 2011, the Northwest Yacht Brokers Association referred Randy to Scott and Lisa Helker of Waterline Boats.
 Randy admired their business values, how they treated their customers and employees, and what they were doing with the new Helmsman Trawlers line.
 He has worked for Waterline Boats ever since.